gazebosim/gz-transport/docs/development/development.rst

 reception, all other discovery instances should update all their entries associated with the received process UUID.
-Although this approach is more efficient and saves some messages sent over the network, prevents a discovery instance to learn about services available without explictly asking for them.
+Although this approach is more efficient and saves some messages sent over the network, prevents a discovery instance to learn about services available without explicitly asking for them.
 We think this is a good feature to have.
 For example, an introspection tool that shows all the services available can take advantage of this feature without and prior knowledge.

-Is responsability of each discovery instance to cancel any service that hasn't been updated for a while.
-The function ``SilenceInterval()` sets the maximum time that an entry should be stored in memory without hearing an ``ADVERTISE`` message.
+Is responsibility of each discovery instance to cancel any service that hasn't been updated for a while.
+The function ``SilenceInterval()`` sets the maximum time that an entry should be stored in memory without hearing an ``ADVERTISE`` message.
 Every ``ADVERTISE`` message received should refresh the service timestamp associated with it.